 Land Use & Agriculture

-Around 23% of global greenhouse gas emissions can be attributed to agricultural activities, making this sector a key player in achieving global net zero emissions while protecting our food sources.
+Around 23% of global greenhouse gas emissions can be attributed to Agriculture, Forestry and Other Land Uses (AFOLU), making this sector a key player in achieving global net zero emissions while protecting our food supply and other land resources.
 The mix of climate pollutants produced from agriculture (including CO2, methane, and nitrous oxide) along with natural carbon sinks in some environments also present unique challenges and opportunities for net zero agriculture.

 Net Zero AGRICULTURE